lvchen727/free-covid19-test/seattle_eng.md

 2. It is worth checking everything with a phone call before heading there directly.

 3. Big thanks and respect to King County offering the free test and medical workers for their hard work!
-Stay safe and well, everyone!
+Stay safe and well!